chapel-lang/chapel/doc/chplvis/chplvis.rst

 CPU and clock time overhead.)

-When the locale data selected is 'concurrency', clicking on a locale will bring up a window that shows a task timeline for the locale.
+When the locale data selected is 'concurrency', clicking on a locale will bring up a window that shows a task time line for the locale.
 This display shows the order the tasks are executed and the color of each task shows the clock time for that task.  *Note:* The task order may change from run to run.
 The following shows one possible execution